Jay S Patel, MD

 - WellPath Select

 - Palmetto Health Baptist Easley

-How are injections used to relieve pain?
+How is ultrasound used to treat pain?

-What is breast pain?
+What is joint, tendon, and muscle pain?

 See all Pain Treatment questions